Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

 \section{Introduction}

-The design and optimization of many-server service systems has been the subject of vigorous research in the last two decades, and due to the economic importance of these systems but also the challenging problems underpinning them.
+The design and optimization of many-server service systems has been the subject of vigorous research in the last two decades due to the economic importance of these systems and the challenging problems underpinning them.
 With a worldwide market size of \$339.4 billion in 2020 and an expected market size of \$500 billion by 2027, call centers constitute a perfect example of these systems~\cite{statista2020}.
 Around 76\% of these call centers serve institutions that generate revenues above \$250 million/year and more than 13\% serve institutions with an annual revenue of \$25 billion~\cite{deloitte2017}.
 Hence, it is no surprise that a small improvement in the service time can lead to millions of dollars in savings~\cite{Gans2010}.

-Despite the rapid technological developments, 82\% of the US and 74\% of the non-US customers want more human interaction (see \cite{pwc2018}) and the vast majority of the interactions in call centers are carried out by human agents (servers).
+Despite the rapid technological developments, 82\% of the US and 74\% of the non-US customers want more human interaction \cite{pwc2018} and the vast majority of the interactions in call centers are carried out by human agents (servers).
 The presence of this human factor poses interesting modeling challenges.
-For example, the servers should be able to experience a certain level of idleness between calls in order to avoid burnout and keep their motivation high.
+One such challenge involves ensuring that agents experience adequate idle time between calls to prevent burnout and maintain high motivation levels.
 Failure to provide these idle times yields in servers strategically slowing down their service in order to create additional idle time -- this is generally referred as \emph{call avoidance behavior}~\cite{go4cust21}.
-For example, servers might choose to delay pressing the terminate call button when a call ends or is transferred, and in systems where the call is routed to the server that has been available for longest, servers can become unavailable for a short period of time to put themselves at the end of the list~(see e.g.,\cite{CallCentreHelper17}.
-As a more extreme example of call avoidance behavior,~\cite{Gans2003} observe that a significant number of calls last nearly zero seconds, which indicates that some servers are strategically hanging up on the customers to create extra idle time~(see also \cite{Gopalakrishnan_etal2016}).
+For example, servers might choose to delay pressing the terminate call button when a call ends or is transferred, and in systems where the call is routed to the server that has been available for longest, servers can become unavailable for a short period of time to put themselves at the end of the list see e.g.~\cite{CallCentreHelper17}.
+As a more extreme example of this behavior,~\cite{Gans2003} observe that a significant number of calls last nearly zero seconds, which indicates that some servers are strategically hanging up on the customers to create extra idle time.